Rolakamin/E-Commerce-Data-Analysis/README.md

 **2. Customer Segmentation**

 - Which customers have the highest total spending?
-- Who are the top 5 highest-spending customers?
 - Which customers make purchases most frequently?
 - How can we categorize customers based on their spending levels?